Unit: ‘A’ Company, 6th Battalion

-Robert was born in the December quarter 1917, in the Leeds District.
-He was the son of Robert and Elizabeth (née Poundall) Wilcox (Married 18 December 1915 at St Peter’s Church, Hunslet Moor, Yorkshire.)
+Robert was born in the November quarter 1917, in the Leeds District.
+He was the son of Robert and Elizabeth (née Poundall) Wilcox (Although Robert Snr. was born in Ruskington, they married 18 December 1915 at St Peter’s Church, Hunslet Moor, Yorkshire.)

-At some time the family moved to Ruskington and Robert’s parents lived into old age.
+Robert’s parents lived at 6 Council Houses, Rectory Road for the rest of their lives.
+They both lived into old age.
 Robert Snr. was 89 when he died in January 1984.
 Elizabeth died in March 1991, aged 95.
 They are buried together in Graves E. 282 and 283, Ruskington Cemetery, New Plot, Section E.

 Without Robert’s Service Papers it is not possible to say when he joined the 6th Battalion, Lincolnshire Regiment.
 However, when War was declared on 3 September 1939 the 6th Battalion was called up at once, the Nominal Roll shows that Robert was embodied into the Battalion on 1 September 1939.
 In April 1940 Robert would have left with his Battalion for France and later it managed to return from Dunkirk.

 In January 1943, the 6th Battalion left by 3 trains from Ascot & Sunningdale in Berkshire for Clydebank.
 They were to leave the UK and sail for North Africa on the HMT Sobieski.
 The C.O. was Lt.-Col. J.Y.E.
 Myrtle.
 The Battalion ‘Nominal Roll’ shows Sergeant R. Wilcox, as part of ‘A’ company, on board train 3.
 [CWGC Records show him as a ‘Corporal’.]